 There exists a long tradition of warming wine and fortifying it with fragrant, sweet spices, particularly during winter months, and as ancient Romans conquered much of Europe, they brought with them the traditions of viticulture.
 Throughout western Europe, you find variations on mulled wine: glogg in Nordic nations often features bitter orange, cardamom and vodka; vin chaud in France features lemon; Hungarian forralt combines wine with spices and amaretto, while Moldovan izvar combines wine with honey and black pepper.

 For my part, I make a mulled wine that appeals to me – more complex, sweeter and stronger than the one I grew up with.
 I start first with an inexpensive, but simple and delicious pinot noir.
-Mulled wine is traditionally made with claret, but I favor pinot noir for its vivacious flavors, and its bright notes of cherry – and I used Robert Mondavi Private Selection Pinot Noir in developing this recipe.
+Mulled wine is traditionally made with claret, but I favor pinot noir for its vivacious flavors, and its bright notes of cherry.
 From there, I pour in honey, brandy and sweet apple cider and toss in a satchel of sweet spices like cinnamon, cloves, cardamom and cloves.
 I let it warm over low heat for an hour or two before its ready, taking care not to simmer or boil the mulled wine lest I cook out both the flavor and alcohol.
 When the guests begin to arrive, I ladle the mulled wine into mugs, and serve it with a slice of fresh orange.

 Sweet, spiced and heady, mulled wine is a fortifying beverage into wintertime one that always reminds me of the holidays and of companionship and cheer.
 Mulled wine is strong, simple to prepare and a delightful treat for holiday revelers that enter your home for a bit of joy come wintertime.

 - 8 black peppercorns

 - 1 small nutmeg pod